One Message Platform,

 This way of thinking states that Relevant Content, Conversational Copywriting, and Search Optimization techniques are the smart tools to build upon Google’s ranking philosophy of Expertise, Authority, and Trust.

-- which has 5 questions that build your marketing strategy,
+- which has 5 questions that build your content strategy,

 - that's designed around the CORTA marketing philosophy,